 MIAMI BEACH, Fla., Sept.
-12, 2019 (GLOBE NEWSWIRE) -- The Herzfeld Caribbean Basin Fund, Inc. (CUBA) (the “Fund”) today announced that the Fund has declared the following distribution pursuant to the Fund’s managed distribution plan (the “Plan”):
+30, 2020 (GLOBE NEWSWIRE) -- The Herzfeld Caribbean Basin Fund, Inc. (NASDAQ: CUBA) (the “Fund”) today announced that the Fund has made the following distribution pursuant to the Fund’s managed distribution plan (the “Plan”):

 No conclusions should be drawn about the Fund’s investment performance from the amount of the Fund’s distributions or from the terms of the Plan.

 The amount distributed per share is subject to change at the discretion of the Board.
 The Plan is subject to ongoing review by the Board to determine whether it should be continued, modified or terminated.
 The Board may amend the terms of the Plan, suspend the Plan, or terminate the Plan at any time without prior notice to the Fund’s stockholders if it deems such actions to be in the best interest of the Fund or its stockholders.
 The amendment or termination of the Plan could have an adverse effect on the market price of the Fund's shares.

 With each distribution that does not consist solely of net investment income, the Fund will issue a notice to stockholders and an accompanying press release that will provide detailed information regarding the amount and composition of the distribution and other related information.
 The amounts and sources of distributions reported in the notice to stockholders are only estimates and are not being provided for tax reporting purposes.
 The actual amounts and sources of the amounts for tax reporting purposes will depend upon the Fund’s investment experience during its full fiscal year and may be subject to changes based on tax regulations.
 The Fund will send stockholders a Form 1099-DIV for the respective calendar year that will tell them how to report these distributions for federal income tax purposes.
 Stockholders should consult their tax advisor for proper tax treatment of the Fund’s distributions.